-Process for Updating University Faculty Handbook
+Process for Updating University Faculty Handbook (Effective 6/23/20)

 University Faculty Senate (UFS) Constitution (Article 4, Section 4-3) and Bylaws (Article X) stipulate and outline a process whereby the UFS works with senior administration to review, revise and advise on issues related to the University Faculty Handbook.
 As such, UFS proposes to be the body responsible for maintaining and distributing the current University Faculty Handbook.
-A flowchart of this process is displayed below, whereby UFS works with college/school faculty and SVAPP for approvals, approved policies, signed by UFS chair, SVPAA, and president, are returned to UFS chair/secretary, updates to University Faculty Handbook to ATSU faculty, SVPAA, administrative departments for circulation to ATSU community.
+A flowchart of this process is displayed below, whereby UFS works with college/school faculty and SVAPP for approvals, approved policies, signed by UFS chair, SVPAA, and president, are returned to UFS chair/secretary, updates to University Faculty Handbook are made by UFS chair/secretary, and UFS chair/secretary distributes current University Faculty Handbook to ATSU faculty, SVPAA, administrative departments for circulation to ATSU community.